 Murray Spivack: A Lesson With Louie Bellson

-This product is shipped from our warehouse in Van Nuys, CA, United States
+This product is shipped from our supplier's warehouse in Van Nuys, CA, United States

 This product is brand new and includes the manufacturer's warranty, so you can buy with confidence.